The Spirituality of Song

 Faith is more like music than science.
 Science analyses, music integrates.
 And as music connects note to note, so faith connects episode to episode, life to life, age to age in a timeless melody that breaks into time.
 God is the composer and librettist.
 We are each called on to be voices in the choir, singers of God’s song.
 Faith is the ability to hear the music beneath the noise.

 So music is a signal of transcendence.
 The philosopher and musician Roger Scruton writes that it is “an encounter with the pure subject, released from the world of objects, and moving in obedience to the laws of freedom alone.”
 He quotes Rilke: “Words still go softly out towards the unsayable / And music, always new, from palpitating stones / builds in useless space its godly home.”
 The history of the Jewish spirit is written in its songs.

 I once watched a teacher explaining to young children the difference between a physical possession and a spiritual one.
 He had them build a paper model of Jerusalem.
-Then (this was in the days of tape-recorders) he put on a tape with a song about Jerusalem that he taught to the class.
+Then he played a song about Jerusalem on a cassette tape, and taught the song to the class.
 At the end of the session he did something very dramatic.
 He tore up the model and shredded the tape.
 He asked the children, “Do we still have the model?”
 They replied, No. “Do we still have the song?”
 They replied, Yes.

 We lose physical possessions, but not spiritual ones.
 We lost the physical Moses.
 But we still have the song.

 Tanhuma, Beshallach, 10; Midrash Zuta, Shir ha-Shirim, 1:1.